Skrylar/ImpromptuModular/README.md

 **RATE**: Transition time of CV, from 0 (instant transition) to 4 seconds per volt.
 Transition time is the inverse of slew rate.
 This knob can be turned in real time to affect the rate of change of a transition already under way.

 **LINK**: Both controls are linked and will be synchronized to the same value.
 Useful when controlling stereo sounds.
-Only the left side controls have an effect in this mode; however, both touch pads can be used to change the single CV (that is sent to both output jacks.
+Only the left side controls have an effect in this mode; however, both touch pads can be used to change the single CV (which is sent to both output jacks).

 **STORE**: memorize the current CV to later be recalled when a trigger is sent to the Recall CV input.
-By default a 0V CV is stored, thus allowing the Recall to act as a reset.

 **RECALL and ARROW Inputs**: CV inputs for setting the CVs to their stored/top/bottom most position.
 These are edge sensitive inputs with a 1V threshold.